Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Quercetin

 Quercetin is a flavonoid, a type of plant compound found in various fruits and vegetables, such as apples, grapes, berries, onions, and leafy greens.
-It has been studied for its potential health benefits, including its role in lifespan extension.
+It has been studied for its potential health benefits, including it’s ability to increase lfiespan.

 Studies on animal models have suggested that quercetin may have anti-aging effects by improving cellular function and reducing inflammation.
 For example, a study on fruit flies found that quercetin increased lifespan and improved various age-related markers, such as oxidative stress and mitochondrial function.
 Another study on mice showed that quercetin improved cognitive function and reduced inflammation in the brain.